TsubakiBotPad/pad-cogs/README.md

 pip install -r requirements.txt deactivate
 ```
 The rest of the guide takes place from inside Discord.
+Replace `^` with your prefix.

 ## Configuring development version
 Once the bot is launched, set it to use your repo directory as a cog path.
 Type this in Discord where the bot is:

 ```
-[p]addpath path/to/repo/root
+^addpath path/to/repo/root
 ```
 ## Loading cogs

 * Some cogs will have cross dependencies on each other.
-Use `[p]traceback 1` if you encounter any errors to see your traceback.
+Use `^traceback 1` if you encounter any errors to see your traceback.
 * Common dependencies include:
     * dadguide
     * padinfo

 ### Emoji
 * You probably don't actually need emoji to be working in order to do development for Tsubaki.
 * There are over seven emoji servers.
 River has access to these, talk to her if you think you need access to them.
-In-depth development of the `[p]id` command may be reason to get access to them.
+In-depth development of the `^id` command may be reason to get access to them.
-* You will use `[p]padinfo emojiserver add` with the IDs she gives you.
+* You will use `^padinfo emojiserver add` with the IDs she gives you.

 # Puzzle and Dragons